To switch on accessibility mode go to settings in the main menu in the top right then select profile.

 Once turned on, the platform’s will be machine readable; then screen readers can then be used to read the text on the screen and control navigation.

-The reader can choose to convert the Ebook Central platform menus and text but not convert the e-books by checking the ‘Use OpenDyslexic typeface’ but not selecting ‘Enable Accessibility Mode’.
+The user can choose to convert the Ebook Central platform menus and text but not convert the e-books by checking the ‘Use OpenDyslexic typeface’ but not selecting ‘Enable Accessibility Mode’.

-Or you can choose to have both platform and e-book text to be in OpenDyslexic font by selecting ‘Enable Accessibility Mode’ as well as ‘Use OpenDyslexic typeface’.
+The user can choose to have both the platform and the e-book text to be displayed using OpenDyslexic font by selecting ‘Enable Accessibility Mode’ as well as ‘Use OpenDyslexic typeface’.

 To navigate the text in this mode you should use the ‘Go to Next Page’ link at the bottom of each section of text or use the subsection navigation on the left.